GENI-NSF/geni-tools/README-omni.txt

 ==== createslice ====
  * format:  omni.py createslice <slice-name>
  * example: omni.py createslice myslice
+     Or to create the slice and save off the slice credential: omni.py -o createslice myslice
+     Or to create the slice and save off the slice credential to a specific file:
+     	   omni.py -o --slicecredfile mySpecificfile-myslice-credfile.xml createslice myslice

   Creates the slice in your chosen control framework.